International cooperation on humanitarian aid

 Natural disasters and armed conflicts have led to a constant increase in recent years in the number of people worldwide who are dependent on humanitarian aid.
-Alongside the International Red Cross and Red Crescent Movement and NGOs, UN organizations such as UNHCR (the United Nations High Commissioner for Refugees), UNICEF (the United Nations Children’s Fund) and the World Food Programme are the key players providing humanitarian aid.
+Alongside the International Red Cross and Red Crescent Movement and NGOs, UN organizations such as UNHCR (the United Nations High Commissioner for Refugees), UNICEF (the United Nations Children’s Fund) and the World Food Programme (WFP) are the key players providing humanitarian aid.

 The UN is also responsible for mobilizing and coordinating humanitarian aid.
 The Federal Republic of Germany is one of the leading humanitarian donors and is represented on all key UN decision-making bodies.